Aerocool Project 7 850W PSU Review

 Specifications

-The ACP-850FP7 is certified by Cybenetics; it carries the ETA-B and LAMBDA-A++ badges, meaning it's both efficient and quiet.
+The ACP-850FP7 is certified by Cybenetics; it carries the ETA-A and LAMBDA-A+ badges, meaning it's both efficient and quiet.
 The same PSU is also 80 PLUS Platinum-certified.

 Aerocool implements fully modular cabling, and gives this unit a temperature rating in line with the ATX spec's recommendation.